-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review

-Sample Confidence Interval = 95 percent confidence level and a +/- 5 percent margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Sub-State Entity Quarterly Representative Sample Confidence Interval = 95 percent confidence level and a +/- 5 percent margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly Monthly
+State Medicaid Agency Weekly

-Operating Agency
+Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 ii.
-If applicable, in the textbox below provide any necessary additional information of State to discover/identify problems/issues within the waiver program, including for i.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

+i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.